-She was the subject of my final Sex Ed 101 column, and she had been a friend and mentor to me during my own transition several years before.
-Without her insight and support during that critical time, I truly don't know if I ever could have completed my life change.
+She was the subject of my final Trans Ed 101 column, and she had been a friend and mentor to me during my own transition several years before.
+Without her insight and support during that critical time, I truly don't know if I ever could have completed my life affirmation.
 Christine was an amazing lady.

 I want to dedicate my writing and other educational activities on behalf of all trans people to the memory of Christine Daniels.
 May her life help to light the way for others who follow so they may not have to endure the same sufferring and fate.